Fraunhofer-AISEC/cmc/doc/architecture.md

 embdded into the *Manifests*.
 Trust Anchor CAs are either embedded into the evidence itself (Intel TDX quote) or sent as part of the *Context*.

-Each node requires metadata CAs, which are the root of trust for manifests and reference values. *Metadata CAs can be fetched through the /metdatacacerts endpoint.*
+Each node requires a set of trusted root CAs, which are the root of trust for manifests and reference values.
+Users can configure whether the certificates of the system cert pool shall be accepted as trusted root CAs or not.
-Metadata CAs issue certificates to entities providing signed metadata and reference values (e.g., software developers or certifiers).

 If EST is used, an EST TLS CA for EST server authentication during initial certificate enrollment is required.
 Nodes (i.e., EST clients) do not need to authenticate against the server, as a trust anchor-based authentication and attestatoin is performed during certificate enrollment (e.g., TPM credential activation).
 This bootstrapping CA must be provisioned onto the node and measured during attestation.
-The EST TLS CA is used for estserver authentication.

-If TLS keys shall be enrolled via EST, each node requires an identity CA. This CA can be fetched through querying the `/cacerts` EST server endpoint.
+If TLS keys shall be enrolled via EST, each node requires a CA for TLS keys.
+This CA can be fetched through querying the `/cacerts` EST server endpoint.
 The identity CA issues TLS keys via EST endpoints (`/simpleenroll`, `/tpmcertifyenroll`, `/attestenroll`).